NEWS

 BIO

-Johnny O'Neal is a GRAMMY nominated world-renowned pianist and vocalist, known for his soulful, personable, and even humorous performances and virtuosic improvisations.
-His concerts regularly feature many styles, from jazz and traditional blues to pop, R&B and occasionally gospel music too.
-He has performed or recorded with Sarah Vaughan, Dizzy Gillespie, Anita O'Day, Carmen McCrae, Art Blakey and the Jazz Messengers, Clark Terry, Stan Getz, Sonny Stitt, and many more.
+Johnny O'Neal is a GRAMMY nominated pianist and vocalist, known for his soulfully swinging, humorous, and emotionally relatable performances.
+His concerts naturally blend a wide range of musical styles .
+He has performed or with Sarah Vaughan, Dizzy Gillespie, Anita O'Day, Rosemary Clooney, Carmen McCrae, Art Blakey and the Jazz Messengers, Clark Terry, Stan Getz, Sonny Stitt, and many more.

-O'Neal started making a splash in the music world early on as a prodigious young teenager winning the 2nd Annual James Cleveland youth gospel piano competition in Kansas City.
-He was later discovered by bassist Ray Brown who facilitated O'Neal's first album.
-Over the coming years he would tour with artists including Lionel Hampton, Milt Jackson, Art Blakey and the Jazz Messengers, and Carmen McRae.
-He also toured as lead singer with Ray Charles' band following Mr. Charles' transition.
-In 1988 his album "Soulful Swinging" was nominated for a GRAMMY for best jazz album.
+O'Neal began in the music world early on as a prodigious young teenager winning the 2nd Annual James Cleveland youth gospel piano competition in Kansas City.
+He would be discovered by bassist Ray Brown who facilitated O'Neal's first album.
+In coming years he would tour with Lionel Hampton, Milt Jackson, Buddy DeFranco, Art Blakey and the Jazz Messengers, Carmen McRae and many more, and touring as lead singer with Ray Charles' shortly following the great artist's transition.
+In 1988 O'Neal's album "Soulful Swinging" was nominated for a GRAMMY for best jazz album.

 At the 2023 Detroit International Jazz Festival